This post may contain affiliate links. Please see our disclosure policy.

 Melt butter and whisk with the remaining icing ingredients until smooth.
 Add more cream if needed.
 Spread over the cooled cake and decorate with orange slices or edible flowers.

-Making a Layered Cake: This recipe is designed for a single 8×8 or 9×9-inch cake.
-Double the recipe and divide the batter into separate pans to make a layered cake.
+Layer Cake: Double the recipe and divide into two pans for a layered cake.

 Frequently Asked Questions